Can an SQL Query Use Both WHERE and HAVING Clauses?

 Dummy SQL Server table

-First, let’s see how to use the WHERE and HAVING clause in two separate queries.
+👉 First, let's break it down with two separate examples to see how the WHERE and HAVING clauses work in SQL.

 WHERE Price > 150